AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

    `greaterThan` | Checks whether the value supplied in the payload of the webhook is greater than a specified value.
 Applicable for integer and float data types.
    `lessThan` | Checks whether the payload value is less than a specified value.
 Applicable for integer and float data types.
    `equal` | Checks whether the payload value matches the specified value.
 For Boolean data types, use `1` to compare to `true` and `0` to compare to `false`.
-   `notEqual` | Checks whether the payload value do not match the specified value.
-Inversion for `equal` operation.
+   `notEqual` | Checks whether the payload value does not match the specified value.
    `regex` | A regular expression that checks for matches.
 The specified value must be compatible with the [regular expression match](https://www.php.net/manual/en/function.preg-match.php).
    `in`| Checks whether the payload value is one of multiple specified values.
 The value must be a comma-separated list.
 You do not need to provide additional escape characters.
    `isEmpty` | Checks whether the payload value is empty.
    `notEmpty` | Checks whether the payload value is not empty.
-Inversion for `isEmpty` operation.

 *  The value to compare against.
 When you assign the `regex` operator, you must delimit the regular expression value with valid characters, such as forward slashes (/).
-For example, `/^TV .*/i`, which checks whether the string starts with the string `TV`, ignoring the case of the letters.
+For example, `/^TV .*/i`, which checks whether the string starts with `TV`, ignoring the case of the letters.

 ## Define conditional webhooks in `webhooks.xml`

-The following example creates and registers a conditional webhooks for the event `plugin.magento.tax.api.tax_calculation.calculate_tax`.
+The following example creates and registers a conditional webhook for the event `plugin.magento.tax.api.tax_calculation.calculate_tax`.
 The webhook will be only triggered when all of the conditions are true:

 *  The value of `.quoteDetails.shipping_address.country_id` must be equal to `US`.
 *  The `quoteDetails.billing_address.postcode` must begin with `123`.